Holbrook’s was the highest-selling Worcestershire sauce in the world, and remains the market leader in Australia.

 Two million bottles of Holbrook’s Worcestershire sauce were sold every year in South Africa by this period.

 A total of over 300 million bottles of Holbrook’s Worcestershire sauce had been sold over the years by 1951.

 Sale of the business

-The Birmingham factory was subject to compulsory purchase by the Birmingham Corporation in 1954, and the site was subject to redevelopment.
-A resulting cash-flow shortage forced Holbrooks to sell its loss-making British business to British Vinegars (a joint venture between Crosse & Blackwell and Distillers) for £171,000 in 1954.
+The Birmingham factory was subject to compulsory purchase by the Birmingham Corporation in 1954, and the site was redeveloped.
+Holbrooks consequently suffered from a cash-flow shortage, and was forced to sell its loss-making British business to British Vinegars, a joint venture between Crosse & Blackwell and Distillers, for £171,000 in 1954.

 Holbrooks sold its profitable Australian and South African subsidiaries to Reckitt & Colman for £422,000 in 1955.
 The deal also included the rights to the brand outside of the UK and Europe.